metauser1/Zoom-CourseTrack/README.md

 A program developed in Clojure that allows you to track courses for opening seats (currently at the University of Delaware only) without the stress of having to check yourself.

-It uses the following libraries
+It uses the following libraries:

 enlive
 http-kit
 postal

 ## Installation